hopearends/BAIS-3250-Final_Project/Assets/README.md

 # Assets

-This is where you can find our project proposal & report on our final findings.
+This is where you can find our project proposal.